Main Slurm Commands

 The scancel command will terminate pending and running job steps.
 You can also use it to send a unix signal to all processes associated with a running job or job step.

 The squeue command will report the state of running and pending jobs.
+You can use this command to find out which node your job is running on.

 The sinfo command will report the status of the available partitions and nodes.